-If you need an alert when it’s time to start a new task or simply a note for later, utilize the reminder app on your smart phone.
+If you need an alert when it’s time to start a new task or simply a note for later, utilize the reminder app on your smartphone.
 Simply enter the task and set the time.
 This could be anything from the time to call back a lead to the next step in a project.
 This is a simple way to ensure you don’t forget a thing.

-If checking off boxes and list making works best for you, try Basecamp or Asana as project management tools.
+If checking off boxes and list-making works best for you, try Basecamp or Asana as project management tools.
 Both are simple to use and allow you to list out every step of a project.
 Upon opening, they display your to-do list for the day and you can eliminate tasks as you complete them throughout your day.
 Utilizing one of these apps will help you stay organized and increase your productivity.

 Manage Your Inbox

-Have you ever opened your email inbox in the morning and felt overwhelmed by the amount of emails you have?
+Have you ever opened your email inbox in the morning and felt overwhelmed by the number of emails you have?
 You’re not alone!
 To help, set up filters for emails that you receive on a regular basis.
 They will sit in a folder so you always know how to access them.
 Create folders for receipts, trade information, current and previous customers, and more.
 Finally, unsubscribe from any newsletters you don’t read.
-These tend to fill our inboxes quickly and can make it hard to sort through for the important information.
+These tend to fill our inboxes quickly and can make it hard to sort through important information.

 When juggling multiple jobs, the last thing you want to do is confuse projects or customers.
 Take clear and extensive notes on the project, labeling them appropriately.
-Ask the customer questions about project scope and be clear with them about your timeline.
+Ask the customer questions about the project scope and be clear with them about your timeline.
 The more notes you have to reference later, the better.

 Having great time management skills is vital when handling multiple jobs at once.
-You not only deliver on the final product, but you need to deliver on the agreed upon timeline.
-Be sure to clearly communicate if there’s been a change in plans and use a few time management techniques in your day to day work.
+You not only deliver on the final product, but you need to deliver on the agreed-upon timeline.
+Be sure to clearly communicate if there’s been a change in plans and use a few time management techniques in your day-to-day work.